nuriakman/PHP-Egitimi/how.web.works.md

-# Tarayıcı Nasıl Çalışır? - How Browser Work?
+# How Web Works with Dialog

 ## Let's go!